X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 ```

 The above is CA65 specific but the code should work similarly for other languages.
-The logic can also be used to if using an assembly language that does not have
+The logic can also be used to if using an assembly language tool that does not have
 macro support with small changes.

 ## Further Reading